 Web transactions are straightforward to alert on.
 You’ll want to use conditions for errors, when the transaction does not complete, and for completion time.
 Let’s say we have a transaction with 3 steps: login, search and logout.
 We expect each to take 3 seconds.
 In Figure 6 we created an alert that triggers either when the transaction is incomplete or when it take more than 9 seconds.

 What About Planned Maintenance?

 For organizations that have planned maintenance windows, ThousandEyes now has Alert Suppression Windows that will ensure that you aren’t inundated by notifications when you take your application down for new releases.
 Just set your release window in your local time, set the recurring frequency and apply the window to tests which will be affected by your release schedule.
 In figure 7, alert suppression is enabled and recurs every other Tuesday.

 You have a number of alert types you can create depending on your mix of availability, web server performance, network performance and third party objects.

-If you’d like to find out how you can monitor and detect issues on your own web properties, watch the webinar on Web Performance.
-You can also get started right away with HTTP server, page load and transaction measurements in the free ThousandEyes Lite.
+If you’d like to find out how you can monitor and detect issues on your own web properties, watch the Tips for Optimizing Web Performance webinar.
+You can also get started right away with HTTP server, page load and transaction measurements with a free trial of ThousandEyes.